 No. We will be happy to use what skills and talents you bring with you.
 If your interests were to lean toward assisting with the computer language lab, we would prefer that you get a quick introduction to the program in order to best assist the students, but otherwise there is no required training or experience necessary to volunteer.

 Can you provide more detail about your computer language lab and the type of help needed?

 LVCC is fortunate to have E.L.L.I.S. computer software for our students to use.
 That stands for “English Language and Learning Instruction System.”
 It is a self-paced computerized ESL program ranging from very basic to advanced levels of English instruction involving graphic, video, sound, and recording capabilities to help teach speaking, listening, pronunciation, and comprehension skills.
 It is very popular with our students.
 Currently the lab is open during regular business hours (8:30 AM to 4:30 PM Monday through Thursday) for students already enrolled in the ELLIS program and who can use the system on their own.
 For new students and those requiring additional introduction assistance with the system, the lab is open with volunteer monitors and instructors on Tuesdays and Thursday from 3 to 7 PM and on Saturdays from 11 AM to 2 PM.
-Because many of our students have jobs and can not use the lab during regular working hours, we would like to be able to expand our late afternoon/early evening as well as Saturday hours in order to provide them with hours more compatible with their schedules.
-Our current volunteers are stretched thin and can not take on more responsibility, so we are looking for additional volunteers to help monitor and instruct during non-office hours.
+Because many of our students have jobs and cannot use the lab during regular working hours, we would like to be able to expand our late afternoon/early evening hours as well as Saturday hours in order to provide them with hours more compatible with their schedules.
+Our current volunteers are stretched thin and cannot take on more responsibility, so we are looking for additional volunteers to help monitor and instruct during non-office hours.
 The ELLIS system is relatively easy to learn and simple to use.
 New volunteers need only have a short instructional overview from our chief computer lab volunteer in order to assist.